On This Page

 Show Merchant Education Screens

-When a device enrollment is completed successfully, the Merchant Education screens
+When a device activation is completed successfully, the Merchant Education screens

 must show on the device.
 The Merchant Education screens also must be accessible in